310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Midori %}
-Nevermind… It wasn’t anything important, so please don’t worry about it…
+Never mind… It wasn’t anything important, so please don’t worry about it…
 {% endbubble %}

 {% bubble Kanata %}